viniciusbaltoe/is-ros-translator/README.md

 # is-ros-translator

-It's a service for Intelligent Spaces.
+This is a service for Intelligent Spaces (IS) responsible for the integration of the programmable environment with the Robots Operating System ROS.

 ## Usage